Identifying & Helping Self-Harm in Teens

 Behaviors that result in either physical or psychological injury to oneself can be described as self-harm.
 It has always been prevalent among teenagers, with cutting and bruising oneself being the most common examples.
 Self-harm is most commonly seen as a symptom of Borderline Personality Disorder.
 Still, it could be a transdiagnostic marker of psychopathology and suicide risk, according to an article published in the European Child & Adolescent Psychiatry, a peer-reviewed journal.

 The article states that self-harm is divided into two essential categories.
 These include nonsuicidal self-injury (NSSI) and suicidal behavior.
 The worldwide prevalence of self-harm among adolescents is a staggering 16.9%.
 The Covid-19 pandemic, the Ukraine War, and a host of other reasons may have contributed to the increase in the prevalence of self-harm.
-In most cases, self-harm is intricately linked to past and present traumatic incidents.
+In most self-harm cases are intricately linked to past and present traumatic incidents.

 To understand self-harm among teens with more clarity, we contacted Kelly Kellerman at Thriveworks.

 Thriveworks is a mental health company with over 340 clinics nationwide.
 The firm also offers online services.
 We spoke to Kelly Kellerman, Licensed Clinical Social Worker with Thriveworks in Oakland.
-Kelly specializes in generalized trauma and PTSD, and has been trained in trauma-informed care.
+Kelly specializes in generalized mental health conditions, trauma and PTSD, and has been trained in trauma-informed care.

 1. What problems/challenges are you seeing today with teens?